nicktill/text-search-app/README.md

 To achieve top performance, Redis works with an in-memory dataset.
 Depending on your use case, Redis can persist your data either by periodically dumping the dataset to disk or by appending each command to a disk-based log.
 You can also disable persistence if you just need a feature-rich, networked, in-memory cache.

-Redis supports asynchronous replication, with fast non-blocking synchronization and auto-reconnection with partial resynchronization on net split.
+Redis supports asynchronous replication, with fast non-blocking synchronization and auto-reconnection with partial resynchronization on net split.<br>
-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Getting Started
+## Getting Started using Next.js

 First, run the development server: